 Some children experience hearing loss.
 The ears function normally, but the way the brain processes sound is abnormal (auditory neuropathy).
 Additional symptoms can include an abnormally large spleen (splenomegaly), temporary, recurrent interruptions of breathing during sleep (sleep apnea), a disturbed sleep pattern, diminished reflexes or an inability or reduced ability to sweat; this may make it difficult for affected individuals to regulate body temperature (causing them to overheat) during warm months.

 Researchers have determined that the NGLY1 gene produces a specialized protein (enzyme) called N-glycanase that helps to remove and recycle damaged proteins within the body.
 This enzyme is involved in a process called deglycosylation, in which sugar molecules called sugar ‘trees’ or glycans are removed from proteins.
-This step is essential in breaking down damaged or misshaped (misfolded) proteins.
-Misfolded proteins can become trapped within cells destroying the cell, build up within certain tissues or organs of the body, and damage surrounding tissue or organs.
-Because of the mutation in the NGLY1 gene, affected individuals do not develop sufficient levels or develop an ineffective form of N-glycanase and cannot properly breakdown and remove damaged proteins from the body.
-Researchers believe these misfolded proteins buildup in certain tissues of the body.
-N-glycanase is also be important in regulating some aspects of reading DNA (DNA transcription).
+This step is essential in breaking down damaged or misshaped (misfolded) proteins so that components can be recycled.
+Some researchers believe these misfolded proteins buildup in certain tissues of the body.
+The enzyme is also important in activating some proteins that need to have their glycans removed at the right time to work properly.
+Because of the mutation in the NGLY1 gene, affected individuals do not develop sufficient levels or develop an ineffective form of N-glycanase and cannot properly cleave off the sugar chains from proteins.
+N-glycanase is also important in regulating some aspects of reading DNA (DNA transcription).
 The exact manner the deficiency of the N-glycanase protein ultimately causes the symptoms of the disorder is not fully understood yet.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 NGLY1 deficiency is inherited in an autosomal recessive pattern.
 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
 The risk is the same for males and females.